LIEHON/Foxf1-S52F-chimeric-lung-/README.md

-R Notebooks for Bingqiang Wen et al., 2020 Raw UMI counts and associated metadata is available at the GEO accession GSE300670.
+R Notebooks for Bingqiang Wen et al., 2025.
+Raw UMI counts and associated metadata is available at the GEO accession GSE300670.
 All the codes listed just as I used it in my local environment.
-Macbook pro R version 3.5.3.
-Platform: x86_64-apple-darwin15.6.0 (64-bit) Running under: macOS 10.15.7
+Macbook pro R version 4.4.0.
+Platform: Apple M2 Max.
+Running under: macOS 13.7.4